-Yes, the model includes almost all of the muscle tissue of the trunk.
+Yes, the model includes almost all of the muscle tissue of the torso.
 However, it is mostly labeled as “unclassified muscles”, only a few muscles of the abdominal region are explicitly labeled.
 Please have a look at the object list.

 Does this model include all of the objects visible in the Voxel-Man 3D-Navigator: Inner Organs anatomical atlas?

 How is the label volume organized?

 Just like color and CT data, the label volume comes as a stack of numbered images.
 Color, CT and label images with the same number represent different properties of the same voxels.
 Instead of colors or intensity values, a label image contains numbers, indicating the shape of the different anatomical structures, as determined in the segmentation process.
 To find out which objects are represented by these numbers, have a look at the object list.

 Why can’t I see anything on the label images?

 For technical reasons, these are 16 bit TIFF images, which some programs cannot display properly.
-Programs which can handle these data include ImageJ or Photoshop.
+Programs which can handle these data include ImageJ (free) or Photoshop.
 If the image still appears all black, adjust the brightness/contrast or level/window settings, respectively.

 How can I create a volume dataset from these images?